nicholasalanassociates/BMO/Answers to technical questions.md

 ## How would you implement test automation in a legacy application?
 Have you ever had to do this?
 ### ANSWER: I would implement automation based on BDD (Behaviour driven development) and TDD (Test Driven Development) of the actual automation code
-### Since legacy applications many change rarely and changes to the requirements.
+### Since legacy applications many change rarely and that means less changes to the requirements.
 Automation would be made to validate all parts of the system are
 ### operational on a daily or more frequent basis.

 ## How would you improve the customer experience of the JUST EAT website?